Verdier quotients of Calabi-Yau categories from quivers with potential: Decorated marked surfaces and collapsing surfaces

 \subsection{Collapsing subsurfaces}

+Let $\Gamma=\Gamma(Q_{\TT_0},W_{\TT_0})$ be the Ginzburg algebra of the dual quiver of a triangulation $\TT_0$ of a decorated marked surface (without punctures) $\surfo$ and $e=\sum_{j\in I^c}e_j$ an idempotent as in the previous sections.
+The category $\pvd(e\Gamma e)$ admits a combinatorial description in terms of a \emph{weighted decorated marked surface} obtained by \emph{collapsing a subsurface of $\surfo$} roughtly associated with the subset $I$.
+This perspective is considered in \cite{BMQS} and briefly summarized here.

-Let $\Sigma$ be a subsurface cut out of $\surfo$ along simple closed curves of $\surf\setminus\Tri$.
-It can be realized as a DMS $\Sigma_\Tri$ by taking the closure and adding marked points on its (new) boundary components.
+Let $\Sigma$ be a subsurface cut out of $\surf$ along simple closed curves of $\surf\setminus\Tri$.
+It can be realized as a decorated marked surface $\Sigma_\Tri$ by taking its closure $\ol\Sigma$ and adding marked points on its (new) boundary components.
 For a fixed triangulation $\TT$ of $\surfo$, assume that we cut $\Sigma_\Tri$ in a way that the restriction of $\TT$ to $\Sigma_\Tri$ identifies a subquiver $(Q_I,W_I)$ of $(Q_\TT,W_\TT)$.
-More details can be found in \cite[\S~5.1]{BMQS}.
-Then one can \emph{collapse $\Sigma$ in $\surfo$} to get a weighted decorated marked surface (wDMS) $\colsur$: \be
+The details of this procedure can be found in \cite[\S~5.1]{BMQS}.
+Then one can \emph{collapse $\Sigma_\Tri$ in $\surfo$} to get a \emph{weighted decorated marked surface (wDMS)} $\colsur$, defined as follows and diagrammatically represented by \be